Androz2091/vinted-api/README.md

 const vinted = require('vinted-api');

 vinted.search('chaussures').then((posts) => {
-    console.log(posts); // all the posts that matches this query });
+    console.log(posts); // all the posts that match this query });
 ```